FOSSRIT/fossrit.github.io/announcements/_posts/2019-05-21-cfp-announcement.md

 We invite alums, friends of the program, and those interested in learning about open source on RIT's campus to join current students, faculty, and staff for the event.

 A call for proposals (CfP) is now [open](https://www.google.com/url?q=https://forms.gle/563vz3qZAgMXRJNk9&sa=D&ust=1558124859124000).
-We are looking for different types of engagement in the open source movement, including but not limited to programming.
+All backgrounds are encouraged and welcomed.
+We hope for the content of our talks not only cover software development but many topics beyond.

 ## Dates to Remember